-First, I designed and taught a statistics course for upper-level PhD students at the University of Louisville (Advanced Applied Analysis – BIOL 671).
+In 2019, I designed and taught a statistics course for upper-level PhD students at the University of Louisville (Advanced Applied Analysis – BIOL 671).
 The goal of this course was to demonstrate how to analyze and present real data including all of the problems and errors that typically are not covered in statistics courses.
 I began with interactive lectures to review statistical theory, and then I flipped the classroom for the rest of the semester.
 I helped each student analyze one of their dissertation chapters outside of class and then they presented their analytical approach to their classmates.
 Students learned how to apply their conceptual knowledge of statistics to real-life situations and gained practical experience with a wide variety of statistical tools.

-Second, I taught half of a lecture-based Conservation Biology course (BIOL 567) for graduate students and upper-level undergraduates.
+I concurrently taught half of a lecture-based Conservation Biology course (BIOL 567) for graduate students and upper-level undergraduates.
 This course applied ecological theory to understand how anthropogenic activities are disrupting natural ecosystems.
-We then focused on how conservation professionals work to restore and protect our planets ecosystems and biodiversity.
+We then focused on how conservation professionals work to restore and protect our planet’s ecosystems and biodiversity.
 Although this was a lecture-based course, I organized my lectures to require continuous student interaction, including group discussions and active learning modules.